Fourth International: Emergency conference

 In May 1940, an emergency conference of the International met at a secret location "somewhere in the Western Hemisphere".
 It adopted a manifesto drafted by Trotsky shortly before his murder and a range of policies on the work of the International, including one calling for the reunification of the then-divided Fourth Internationalist groups in Britain.

 Secretariat members who had supported Shachtman were expelled by the emergency conference, with the support of Trotsky himself.
 While leader of the SWP James P. Cannon later said that he did not believe the split to be definitive and final, the two groups did not reunite.
 A new International Executive Committee was appointed, which came under the increasing influence of the Socialist Workers Party.

 The Fourth International was hit hard during World War II.
 Trotsky was assassinated, many of the FI's European affiliates were destroyed by the Nazis and several of its Asian affiliates were destroyed by the Empire of Japan.
 The survivors, in Europe, Asia and elsewhere, were largely cut off from each other and from the International Secretariat.
 The new secretary, Jean Van Heijenoort (also known as Gerland), was able to do little more than publish articles in the SWP's theoretical journal Fourth International.
-Despite this dislocation, the various groups sought to maintain links and some connections were kept up throughout the early part of the war by sailors enlisted in the U.S. Navy who had cause to visit Marseilles.
+Despite this dislocation, the various groups sought to maintain links and some connections were kept up throughout the early part of the war by sailors enlisted in the U.S. Navy who had cause to visit Marseille.
 Contact was steady, if irregular, between the SWP and the British Trotskyists, with the result that the Americans exerted what influence they had to encourage the Workers' International League into the International through a fusion with the Revolutionary Socialist League, a union that had been requested by the Emergency Conference.

 In 1942, a debate on the national question in Europe opened up between the majority of the SWP and a movement led by Van Heijenoort, Albert Goldman and Felix Morrow.
 This minority anticipated that the Nazi dictatorship would be replaced with capitalism rather than by a socialist revolution, leading to the revival of Stalinism and social democracy.
 In December 1943, they criticised the SWP's view as underestimating the rising prestige of Stalinism and the opportunities for the capitalists to use democratic concessions.
 The SWP's central committee argued that democratic capitalism could not revive, resulting in either military dictatorship by the capitalists or a workers' revolution.
 It held that this would reinforce the need for building the Fourth International, and adhered rigidly to their interpretation of Trotsky's works.